 In most cases, foreign nationals need to have a residence and work permit before they can begin working in Denmark.

 EU/EEA citizens and Swiss citizens can live and work in Denmark under the EU regulations on freedom of movement.
-Consequently, they do not need a work permit; however, they do need to apply for a registration certificate.
+Consequently, they do not need a work permit; however, they do need to apply for a EU-registration certificate.

 In addition to the Danish domestic regulations, Denmark has entered into double taxation treaties with more than 90 countries in order to prevent double taxation and allow cooperation between Denmark and overseas tax authorities when it comes to enforcing their respective tax laws.